THE HISTORY OF THE CHATEAU DU RIVAU

 The history of the Château du Rivau is closely linked to the illustrious de Beauvau family, related to the Counts of Anjou.
 From the 11th century they had the privilege of paying homage to their suzerain, sword at side, standing, hat on head.
-In the 13th century, the Beauvau family served the Kings of France.
-They were then allied to the royal family through the marriage of Isabeau de Beauvau to Jean II de Bourbon in 1454.
-Great servants of the Kings of France, many of the Beauvau family members gave their lives for the kingdom.
+In the 13th century, the Beauvau family entered the service of the Kings of France.
+They became part of the royal family through the marriage of Isabeau de Beauvau to Jean II de Bourbon in 1454.
+Great servants of the kings, many Beauvau gave their lives for the kingdom.

-During the 17th century, Le Rivau was protected by Richelieu as his sister Françoise was married to Jean de Beauvau, lord of Rivau.
-Once they became princes of Lorraine, the Beauvau family left the Touraine region.
-Le Rivau remained in the family’s possession for 247 years.
+During the Grand Siècle, Cardinal de Richelieu spared the Château du Rivau because his sister Françoise was married to Jean de Beauvau, Lord of Le Rivau.
+Having become Princes of Lorraine, the Beauvau family left Touraine in 1693.
+Le Rivau remained in the hands of the Beauvau family for 247 years.

-At the turn of the last century, the sculptor Alphonse de Moncel de Perrin, who worked on the ornementation of the Petit-Palais in Paris, managed to have Le Rivau listed among the Historical Monuments in 1918.
-The painter Pierre-Laurent Brenot lived at Le Rivau from 1960 to 1992.
+At the beginning of the 20th century, in 1918, the sculptor Alphonse de Moncel de Perrin, who worked on the decor for the Petit Palais in Paris, had the château listed as a Historic Monument.
+The painter Pierre-Laurent Brenot then lived here from 1960 to 1992.
 One of his paintings is still on display in the Salle des Dames.